 Those who specialise might have their sights set on industries they are already in.
 For example, a hotel employee doing an MBA specialisation in tourism and hospitality might have their eye on one day becoming general manager of their hotel.

-VIT’s Robert Walker is overseeing internships and industry engagement, which will not only help students with internships during their degree but also when seeking work upon graduation.
+The VIT coordinator for internship and industry engagement contacts with various partners will not only help students with internships during their degree but also when seeking work upon graduation.

-It is not necessary to have a Bachelors degree as a prerequisite if you have 5 years of relevant supervisory and managerial work experience.
+It is not necessary to have a Bachelors degree as a prerequisite if you have 5 years of relevant professional, supervisory or managerial work experience, you can apply for entry into the Graduate Certificate in Business Administration as a pathway into MBA.
 If you are not sure, contact us to see if your work experience is sufficient.

-Information on how to apply can be found here for domestic students and here for international students.
+Information on how to apply can be found here for domestic students.

 Graduate Certificate of Business Administration (GCBA) – 4 Units